 Finally, it’s also important to note that usury laws do exist at the state level.
 So if you are getting a credit card from a local bank, there might be an interest rate ceiling.

 The highest credit card interest rate in recent memory was 79.9% on a card offered by First Premier Bank in 2010.
 That offer’s not available anymore.
 The current highest credit card interest rate is 36%.
-That’s on the new First PREMIER® Bank Credit Card.
-The next highest credit card interest rate seems to be 34.99%, charged by the … read full answerTotal VISA® Credit Card and the First Access VISA® Credit Card.
-These rates are very high when you consider that the average interest rate is only around 17.87%.
+That’s on the First PREMIER® Bank Credit Card.
+The next highest credit card interest rate seems to be 34.99%, charged by the … read full answerTotal Visa® Card and the First Access Visa® Card.
+These rates are very high when you consider that the average interest rate is only around 18%.

 Legally, there actually is no highest credit card interest rate that’s possible.
 Credit card companies are allowed to charge any interest rate.
 But they must clearly state what that rate is in the card’s terms and conditions.
 And companies that would like to charge outrageous interest rates are limited by what people are actually willing to pay.
 You should always make sure you know a card’s interest rate before applying.
 Otherwise, it may come as a nasty surprise.

-Here are the highest credit card interest rates:
+Here are some of the highest credit card interest rates:

-Highest historical credit card interest rate: 79.9% on the old First Premier Bank Credit Card.
+Highest historical credit card interest rate:9% APR on the old First Premier Bank Credit Card.
 This card is no longer available.
 It was for people with bad credit.